Introduction to Geographic Research

 Collections include Environment, Science & Technology, Agriculture, Recreation, Travel & Transportation, and Business & Economy.
 You can also narrow your search to specific resources within each topic.

 Congressional Research Service, the research arm of Congress.
 These reports (CRS Reports) provide a background for upcoming legislation or a current topic of interest.
 There is no one, single source for them.
-The Dudley Knox Libary has a webpage listing where these reports are found.
+The Dudley Knox Library has a webpage listing where these reports are found.
 Many are now increasingly available in the Catalog of Government Publications.

 The Federal Register.